cloudflare/cloudflare-docs/content/cache/about/cache-reserve.md

 #### Class B operations (reads)

-Class B Operations are performed when data needs to be fetched from Cache Reserve to respond to a miss in the edge cache.
+Class B operations are performed when data needs to be fetched from Cache Reserve to respond to a miss in the edge cache.

 #### Operations billing examples: